mkner/robo-time/docs/design.rst

 Perception is based on time-based measurements and readings from various analog and digital electro-sensory devices.
 These sensors measure various aspects of the environment, both external and internal.
 Mobile robotic perception starts at this interface.

-The interpretation of incoming measurements and their associated events have one thing in common.
-They all depend on some primary representation of time, relative time and time synchronization.
+The interpretation of incoming measurements and their associated events have one thing in common - they all depend on some primary representation of time, relative time and time synchronization.
 There are also reference frames in which time occurs: inter-machine, localized intra-machine, and global intra-machine.

 Inter-machine events are measured and recorded with respect to various representations of a clock counting or quantizing time as discrete units.
 For electro-mechanical robots and devices this first occurs on a microprocessor or microchip level.
 Even though the robots OS and operational programs usually work on a much higher level, the common entry point of discretized time is the beginning of the system startup on a micro-electronic level.
 Uptime is the relative offset to this ongoing forward moving time and forms a reference point for localized time related events.